-- The Tournament game starts with just enough resources to keep the Colony alive for one turn.
+•The Tournament game starts with just enough resources to keep the Colony alive for one turn.
 You also get less time during the Development phase to place M.U.L.E.s on your plots.
 A good way to offset these changes is to be self-sufficient during the beginning of the game.
-Try to get one of the River plots for Food, and occasionally take an Energy plot next to the Food plot you have made.
-These two plots will probably keep you going through the first 3-5 turns of the game. - Crystite prices vary from \$50 to \$150 per unit, but are not affected by supply and demand on the planet.
-The way to make a killing on Crystite is to buy it cheap and sell it when it gets to its highest peak. - In the early stages of the game, look for Crystite by assaying plots if you have extra time.
+Try to get one to the River plots for Food, and occasionally take an Energy plot next to the Food plot you've made.
+These two plots will probably keep you going for 3-5 turns of the game.

+•Crystite prices vary from \$50 to \$150 per unit, but are not affected by supply and demand on the planet.
+The way to make a killing on Crystite is to buy it cheap and sell it when it gets to its highest peak.

+In the early stages of the game, look for Crystite by assaying plots if you have extra time.
 You should look for Crystite in preference over hunting Wampuses.
 The best way to earn enough cash to stay flexible is by speculating on Crystite.
-If you can find and obtain the richest Crystite plots you will be well ahead toward winning the game. - Speaking of Crystite, it is better to group plots together around a low or medium producing plot than to go for the plots with high concentration.
-By taking advantage of "the learning curve" and "economies of scale" you can produce much more Crystite than by going for the high concentrations and scattering your land holdings. - Don't be shy about transferring and re-outfitting
+If you can find and obtain the richest Crystite plots, you will be well ahead toward winning the game.
+Speaking of Crystite, it is better to group lots together around a low or medium producing plot than to go for the plot with high concentration.
+By taking advantage of "the learning curve," and "economies of scale" you can produce much more Crystite than by going for the high concentrations and scattering your land holdings.
+Don't be shy about transferring and re-outfitting M.U.L.E.s particularly toward the end of the game.
+Victory can often be pulled out during the last 1-3 turns by swiftly converting all your plots to the product selling at the highest price (usually Crystite).
+Build up a surplus of Food and Energy (particularly Energy) for the last turns, then go for it!